Beach Warning Flags

 *Absence of Beach Flags Does Not Assure Safe Waters.

 Be aware that conditions in the Gulf of Mexico are constantly changing.
 Watch the flag colors at all times and use good judgment to determine whether it's safe to enter the water.
-The beach flags are there for your protection, so keep an eye on them!
+The beach flags are there for your protection, so keep an eye on them and heed their warning.

 - PCB - Text "PCBFLAGS" to 888777